eduNEXT/picasso/docs/configurations.rst

 * ``DOCKERHUB_USERNAME (required)``: The username of the Docker Hub account where the images will be pushed.
 By default, the images are pushed to a ``docker.io`` registry using this username.
 * ``DOCKERHUB_PASSWORD (required)``: The password of the Docker Hub account where the images will be pushed.
 This password is used to authenticate the Docker client when pushing the images.
 * ``SSH_PRIVATE_KEY (required)``: The private SSH key that will be used to clone private repositories, including the ``STRAIN_REPOSITORY`` and all private requirements for the Open edX images.
 Therefore, this key should have read access to all the repositories that are required to build the images.

+These variables should be set in the Github Actions repository's secrets settings.
+For more information on how to set secrets in Github, please refer to the `Using secrets in GitHub Actions`_ documentation.

+.. _`Using secrets in GitHub Actions`: https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions

 Here is an example of how to use the Picasso workflow with the inputs and secrets set: